 One of your Screamin’ Eagle 110 engine’s components may be at fault.
 It can be its piston rings or valves, for example.
 Thus, remember to take a look at them too.
 Generally, when parts like the valves break down, it produces a knocking sound.

-Mainly it happens due to inconsistent combustion pressure.
-So, you should quickly replace the damaged valve or piston rings to avoid further consequences.
+Mainly, it happens due to inconsistent combustion pressure.
+So, it would be best if you quickly replaced the damaged valve or piston rings to avoid further consequences.

 Pressure Test It: